MustafaAsadi/16x32-Memory-Verification-Environment-in-SystemVerilog/README.md

 [INFO] Packet #45 has been initialized successfully
 [COVERAGE]: Total Coverege is 92/100

-Result
+##Result
-✅ Full functional correctness confirmed with assertions
+  Full functional correctness confirmed with assertions

-✅ 90%+ functional coverage achieved across randomized scenarios
+  90%+ functional coverage achieved across randomized scenarios

-✅ Modular testbench suitable for extension or reuse in other projects
+  Modular testbench suitable for extension or reuse in other projects